 If you are a single parent, you are not alone: National KIDS COUNT reports that, as of 2012, 35 percent of children in the United States were raised by a single parent, a percentage that has slowly edged upward over the past five years.
 In addition to being the primary caretaker, single parents can have it tough in many other ways: they are more likely to struggle with poverty, more likely to have lower levels of education, and more likely to rent rather than own their own home when compared to married parents, according to the U.S. Census Bureau.

-Many schools are aware of the time constraints and financial dilemmas faced by single parents, and have support programs in place to help.
+Many schools are aware of the time constraints and financial dilemmas faced by single parents, and have support programs and/or financial aid that can help.
 Online programs may be good options for single parents, providing them with the opportunity to maintain a job and to do their classwork at a time that works for them, whether that's on their lunch break or late at night when a child is asleep.
 "College can be a daunting challenge for anyone, and single parents have additional complications to deal with," Owen said.
 "Online classes can be a great way to complete one's education in the evening without having to leave the children with babysitters or bringing them to class."

 Online learning can be helpful to single parents for a variety of reasons, but students also need to be sure the school they choose will be a good fit.
 "It is important that prospective students research colleges and understand the climate and support services available," said Dr. Rita Toliver-Roberts, VP of Academic Advancement, at Peirce College in Philadelphia, which offers programs online as well as on campus, including day, evening and weekend classes.
 "Selecting a college that caters to adult working/nontraditional students is critical.
 Some services that single parents should consider include: flexibility scheduling options, such as day, evening, and accelerated; varied course delivery options, such as on campus and online; and the offering of support services online and/or during the day, evening, and weekend."

-The following colleges for single parents are ordered according to tuition rates (lowest to highest).
+The following colleges were chosen because they offer useful resources for single parents, and they are ordered according to tuition rates (lowest to highest).
 This list highlights a wide variety of support services for single parents, and all of them offer online learning programs.
 Tuition figures are sourced from the National Center for Education Statistics and reflect the general cost of undergraduate tuition for the 2013-2014 school year.
 In-state tuition rates are included when figures are available.

-TWU caters to parents -- including single parents -- through a variety of student services and programs.
+TWU caters to parents — including single parents — through a variety of student services and programs.
 Single parents have access to budget-friendly family housing, including furnished or unfurnished units of various sizes.
 Endowments such as the Curry Endowment Fund or the Dawson Endowment, meanwhile, provide scholarships for single parents.
-Yet another program serving single parents: TWU's Single Parent Resources Information Networking Technology Scholarship (SPRINT), which can help students cover child care expenses and even secure a free laptop.
+Yet another program serving single parents: TWU's Single Parent Resources Information Networking Technology Scholarship (SPRINT), which can help students cover child care expenses.
 SPRINT also connects students with tailored career, academic and personal development guidance.

 For many single parents, a tight budget can make college seem all but impossible.
 This is precisely why the University of Wisconsin - Eau Claire offers a number of scholarships for single parents.
 While some are single mother scholarships, others are available to dads, too.
 As of 2013, there were seven such scholarships of various denominations listed on the school's official website.
 All students are required to complete a Free Application for Federal Student Aid (FAFSA) prior to applying.